-- ✓ Describe each behavior of concern separately unless you are defining a consistent grouping, such as tantrums or delusions. - ✓ List frequency, duration, and severity/intensity of the behavior based on the best available data (severity = risks to person and others).
+- ✓ Describe each behavior of concern separately unless you are defining a consistent grouping, such as an escalation sequence (i.e., yelling, to threatening, to hitting...). - ✓ List frequency, duration, and severity/intensity of the behavior based on the best available data (severity = risks to person and others).